Azure/azure-powershell/src/PostgreSql/docs/Az.PostgreSql.md

 List all the firewall rules in a given server.

 ### [Get-AzPostgreSqlFlexibleServerLocationBasedCapability](Get-AzPostgreSqlFlexibleServerLocationBasedCapability.md)
+Get the available SKU information for the location

 ### [Get-AzPostgreSqlReplica](Get-AzPostgreSqlReplica.md)
 List all the replicas for a given server.